Emergency Dentist Chicago

 - Clove oil can alleviate pain – apply it gently to the affected tooth with a clean cotton swab.

-- If the crown is lost, smear the top of the tooth with dental cement to alleviate discomfort.
+- If the crown is lost, you can apply dental cement to the top of the tooth to alleviate discomfort.

 - DO NOT use any kind of glue to affix the crown.

-I’ve cracked my tooth, what do I do?
+I’ve cracked my tooth; what do I do?

 I’ve broken my tooth, what can I do until I can get to the dentist?